This document contains notification of the health risks associated with participating in higher-risk sports.

 Please keep all of the foregoing in mind as you make the decision on whether or not to allow your child to participate in sports and recreation activities known to place them at a high risk for acquiring COVID-19.

 The Health Department takes the health and safety of our children very seriously, even more so during the worst public health crisis in a century.
 While infection rates are increasing daily, we need to proceed with caution and take every step possible in resuming in-person activities safely and responsibly.

 If you choose to file your forms through online submission, you will receive notifications via email.
-You will receive the first notification once your forms have been submitted and a second notification once your forms have been completely processed by the Athletics Office.
+Immediately after submission, you will receive your first notification.
+Once your forms have been completely processed by the Athletics Office you will receive a final email notification.
 You may receive a notification via email if your forms are incomplete or require your further attention.

 Once you receive notification from the Athletics Office that your forms have been completed, the student-athlete's name will be included on the Varsity roster for the respective sport.
 You will be able to see the sport on the student-athlete's school schedule in Infinite Campus.
 After the tryout period, the student-athlete will be placed on the appropriate team roster.